milesj/joop/readme.md

 [Joop is loosely based on this wonderful article.](http://perfectionkills.com/whats-wrong-with-extending-the-dom)

 This project is basically the bastard love child of jQuery, MooTools and Prototype.
+Big thanks to those libraries for any code I have borrowed or based from.